A Tour of The Upper Farm

 Mini Sugar Shack

-Heehaw Hideaway has a small shelter with a “front porch” and attached dry lot.
-A group of miniature donkeys, the youngest being 20 and the oldest, 34, live here, lazing their days away under the trees and enjoying their golden years.
+Heehaw Hideaway is home to two of our miniature donkey herds.
+Hee Haw Hideaway has has a small shelter with a “front porch” and attached dry lot.
+A wonderful group of miniature donkeys, the youngest being 20 and the oldest 34 live here, lazing their days away under the trees and enjoying their golden years.

 Sunrise Pointe is a 7-stall L-shaped barn facing east overlooking lush pastures and the memorial garden.
 Atop Sunrise Pointe is a cupola with the “red bell” of Red Bell Run as its focal point.
 Illuminated at sunset, the red bell is the symbol of the Sanctuary.